1.3: Physical-Chemical Foundations

 Reactions and Energy Changes

 Why do reactions vary in extent from completely irreversible in the forward reaction to reversible reactions favoring the reactants?
-It might help to understand a simple physical reaction before we try more complicated chemical reactions.
+It may be helpful to understand a simple physical reaction before attempting more complex chemical reactions.
 Let's start with a simple ball on a hill.
 Does a ball at the top of a hill roll downhill spontaneously, or does the opposite happen?
 No one has ever seen a ball roll spontaneously uphill unless a lot of energy was added to the ball.
-This physical reaction appears irreversible and occurs because the ball has lower potential energy at the bottom of the hill than it does at the top.
-The gap in the potential energy is related to the "extent" and spontaneity of this reaction.
+This physical reaction appears irreversible and is driven to the lower potential energy at the bottom of the hill.
+The potential energy gap is related to the "extent" and spontaneity of this reaction.
 As we have undoubtedly observed, natural processes tend to go to a lower energy state.
 By analogy, we will consider the driving force for a chemical reaction to be the free energy difference, ΔG, between reactants and products. ΔG determines the extent and spontaneity of the reaction.

 Reversible/Irreversible Reactions, Extent of Reactions, Equilibria